2015 IFAF World Championship: Round 3

 Japan had Mexico reeling immediately as Tetsuo Takata connected with Takashi Kurihara for 70 yards just 79 seconds into the game.
 The two hooked up again later in the quarter on a 10-yard score.
 Naoki Maeda found the end zone on a 17-yard pass from Takata, and Japan walked into halftime up three scores.
 The offensive fireworks continued, and by the time it was over, Japan put up some impressive numbers.
 Takata was 17-of-24 for 223 yards with three touchdowns, while Kurihara registered four catches for 87 yards and the two scores.
-The running game averaged 6.4 yards per touch, while Taku Lee (7 carries, 31 yards) and Ryo Takagi (9 carries, 26 yards) each registered touchdowns.
+The running game averaged 6.4 yards per touch, while Taku Lee and Ryo Takagi each registered touchdowns.
 On the flip side, Japan's defense was on point as defensive linemen Ryota Takahashi (5 tackles, sack) and Tori Hirasawa (4½, sack, two tackles for loss) disrupted the offensive flow for Mexico.
 The Japanese defense forced Roberto Vega (11-of-21, 136 yards, touchdown) into four interceptions.
-Japan has been to the International Federation of American Football World Championship finals three times prior, twice winning the gold medal.
-With its convincing win over Mexico, Japan once again will return to the gold-medal game to take on Team USA.
-Japan is 11–3 in IFAFWC tournament history, but has never beat the U.S.
+Japan has been to the IFAF World Championship finals three times prior, twice winning the gold medal.
+With its convincing win over Mexico, Japan returned to the gold-medal game to take on Team USA, which it has never beat.